Real1tyy/Nexus-Properties/docs-site/docs/features/overview.md

 - Click any node to enter zoom mode
 - View frontmatter and content inline
 - Navigate between nodes without leaving the graph
+- Use arrow keys for keyboard navigation (Up/Down for parent/child, Left/Right for spatial)
 - Toggle visibility of frontmatter/content sections

 **[Learn more →](zoom-mode)**